United Nations Security Council veto power: History

-After the end of the Cold War, there was a brief period of harmony on the Security Council.
+After the collapse of the Soviet Union and the end of the Cold War, there was a brief period of harmony on the Security Council.
 The period from 31 May 1990 to 11 May 1993 was the longest period in the history of the UN without the use of the veto.
 The number of resolutions passed each year also increased.
 The use of the vetoes decreased after the end of the Cold War, with the rate of vetoes decreasing to less than one-third of the previous level, despite a substantial increase in the number of resolutions considered.
 Usage of the veto picked up in the early 21st century, most notably due to the Syrian Civil War.
 Since 1992, Russia has been the most frequent user of the veto, followed by the United States and China.
 France and the United Kingdom have not used the veto since 1989.

-As of May 2022, Russia/USSR has used its veto 121 times, the US 82 times, the UK 29 times, China 17 times, and France 16 times.
+As of 18 September 2025, Russia/Soviet Union has used its veto 129 times, the United States 89 times (51 times to protect Israel), the United Kingdom 29 times, China 19 times and France 16 times.
 On 26 April 2022, the General Assembly adopted a resolution mandating a debate when a veto is cast in the Security Council.

 Subjects

 About one-quarter of all vetoes cast have been regarding the admission of a new member to the United Nations.
-Initially this led to a deadlock, from 1946 to 1955, as both the Western allies and the Soviet Union prevented each others' preferred candidates from joining, which was resolved with a 1955 agreement which allowed the admission of 16 new members at once.
+Initially this led to a deadlock, from 1946 to 1955, as both the Western allies and the Soviet Union prevented each other's preferred candidates from joining, which was resolved with a 1955 agreement which allowed the admission of 16 new members at once.
 In total, the Soviet Union used its veto 51 times to block new applications.
-The United States vetoed Vietnam's application six times, while China has vetoed new applications twice (Mongolia in 1955 and Bangladesh in 1972).
-Most countries are now members of the UN, and the last veto of a membership application was cast by the United States in 1976.
-However, it is still a potential source of conflict as a result of Taiwan.
-China has used two vetoes (in 1997 and 1999) in order to block or end UN missions in countries that engaged in diplomatic relations with Taiwan.
+The United States vetoed the application of the Socialist Republic of Vietnam six times, while China has vetoed new applications twice (Mongolia in 1955 and Bangladesh in 1972).
+The U.S.'s last veto with respect to Vietnam occurred in November 1976; after the U.S. dropped its objection, Vietnam became a member state in 1977.
+No other veto to a membership application was cast until 2024, when the United States refused to recommend the admission to the UN of the State of Palestine (which currently holds the status of non-member observer state in the General Assembly).
+The U.S. position is that Palestinian admission to the UN should take place once there is a comprehensive peace agreement via a two-state solution.

+Additionally, China has used two vetoes (Guatemala in 1997 and North Macedonia in 1999) in order to block or end UN missions in countries that engaged in diplomatic relations with Taiwan, due to the territorial dispute about the status of that island.